 Major Office Locations

 Moelis & Company provides financial advisory services to corporations, institutions, and governments worldwide.
-In addition to New York, Moelis has offices in Amsterdam, Beijing, Boston, Chicago, Dubai, Frankfurt, Hong Kong, Houston, London, Los Angeles, Melbourne, Mumbai, Paris, San Francisco, Palm Beach, Sao Paulo, Sydney, Tel Aviv and Washington, D.C.
-Its global footprint also includes a joint venture with SMBC Nikko Securities in Japan and a strategic alliance with Alfaro, Dávila y Scherer in Mexico.
+In addition to New York, Moelis has offices in Amsterdam, Beijing, Boston, Chicago, Dubai, Frankfurt, Hong Kong, Houston, London, Los Angeles, Mumbai, Paris, San Francisco, Palm Beach, Sao Paulo, Tel Aviv, and Washington, D.C.
+Its global footprint also includes strategic alliances with MA Financial Group in Australia and Alfaro, Dávila y Scherer in Mexico.

-The firm went public in April 2014 and now employs approximately 900 people worldwide.
-It is led by founder and namesake Ken Moelis, who rose to fame in the early 1980s, working at Drexel Burnham Lambert.
-After a successful career at Donald Lufkin & Jenrette Securities (DLJ), Moelis was lured to UBS in 20...
+The firm went public in April 2014 and now employs approximately 950 people worldwide.
+It is led by founder and namesake Ken Moelis, who rose to fame in the early 1980s, working at Drexel Burnam Lambert.
+After a successful career at Donald Lufkin & Jenrette Securities (DLJ), Moelis was lured to UBS in 2000.
+He recruited several DLJ bankers to ...